tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * Having a good approach to understanding problems will enable students to design complex applications and troubleshoot errors and bugs.

-Go over G Polya's techniques to problem solving, which are are straightforward and easy to remember.
+Go over G. Polya's techniques to problem solving, which are straightforward and easy to remember.
 The steps are:

 1. Understand the problem: Gather as much information as possible pertaining to the problem being solved, inputs, desired outputs, and limitations.